Skip to main content

 • “The background music isn't that bad; it's just quite repetitive.”

 • “Don't loop one song; it becomes annoying as hell.
-Just loop 3 or more songs.”
+Just loop 3 or more songs.
+Note: if you want to argue with me about that, this game is not bad, etc. I allowed comments.”

 • graphics

-• “The game features a variety of settings for graphics quality, allowing players to customize their experience.”
+• “The game features a variety of graphical settings, allowing players to customize their experience to suit their hardware capabilities.”

 • humor